journey-app/journey-neo4j-plugin/README.md

 **journye-neo4j-plugin** is a neo4j server extension provides out-of-box action path analysis features on top of the graph database.
 You can use it in areas such as realtime user tracking, convertion funnel analysis etc.

 This project is currently under active development.
-The released artificats is for you to trying out, not for production use yet.
+The nightly build artificats is for trying out, not for production usage yet.

 ## Installation